Sagrada Família: 20th century

 On the subject of the extremely long construction period, Gaudí is said to have remarked: "My client is not in a hurry."
 When Gaudí died in 1926, the basilica was between 15 and 25 percent complete.
 After Gaudí's death, work continued under the direction of his main disciple Domènec Sugrañes i Gras until interrupted by the Spanish Civil War in 1936.
-Parts of the unfinished basilica and Gaudí's models and workshop were destroyed during the war by Catalan anarchists.
+Parts of the unfinished basilica and Gaudí's models and workshop were destroyed during the war.
 The present design is based on reconstructed versions of the plans that were burned in a fire as well as on modern adaptations.
-Since 1940, the architects Francesc Quintana, Isidre Puig Boada, Lluís Bonet i Gari and Francesc Cardoner have carried on the work.
+Since 1940, the architects Francesc Quintana, Isidre Puig Boada, Lluís Bonet i Garí and Francesc Cardoner have carried on the work.
 The illumination was designed by Carles Buïgas.
 The director until 2012 was the son of Lluís Bonet, Jordi Bonet i Armengol.
 Armengol began introducing computers into the design and construction process in the 1980s.